callmarx/dotfiles/README.md

 # Check if is installed
 $ zsh --version

 # Check if it is the default shell.
-You should recive 'bin/szh'
+You should receive 'bin/szh'
 $ echo $SHELL
 ```